LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

 you declared an array of ``Satellite`` objects in ``app.component.ts`` named ``sourceList``.
 In order to pass that array into the ``orbit-list``, you need to learn a new Angular feature named `input properties <https://angular.io/guide/component-interaction#pass-data-from-parent-to-child-with-input-binding>`__.
-For the purpose of this feature, the term input refers to data being sent *into* the component.
+Here, the term "input" refers to data being sent *into* the component.
 Angular input properties are NOT related to HTML ``input`` elements.

 Currently ``app.component.html`` uses the ``orbit-list`` component like so: